 Also, taking some time out exclusively for the project would mean that you do not get distracted by the doorbell or your favorite TV series.

 3. Asking the wrong question

-Most often people do not see the need to declutter because they have enough space for the clutter.
+Most often, people do not see the need to declutter because they have enough space for the clutter.
 But clutter is clutter even when hidden behind the garage door or in the loft storage.
-The main question that one should be asking oneself isn’t “Do I have the space for it?” but “Do I need it?”
+The main question that one should be asking oneself is not “Do I have the space for it?” but “Do I need it?”

 Answering this simple question isn’t always easy.
 You need to ask yourself a series of guiding questions that will lead you to answer the question “do I need it?”.
 Some examples are: